LarsBehrenberg/gb-content-copy/content/posts/roger-bannister.md

       In 1954, Roger met Swedish artist, Moyra Elver Jacobsson during the summer of “The Miracle Mile” race.
 After he graduated from St. Mary’s and passed his medical board exams, they were married in 1955 in Basel, Switzerland.
 They had four children.
     buttonToggle: true
+    sideGalleryImages:
+      - imageUrl: /assets/roger-bannister-iffley-road-track-blue-plaque.jpg
+        imageTitle: Blue plaque at Oxford University's Iffley Road Track, recording the first sub-4-minute mile run by Roger Bannister on 6 May 1954 (©Jonathan Bowen, CC BY-SA 3.0)
+      - imageUrl: /assets/roger-bannister-taking-over-landy.jpg
+        imageTitle: Statue in Vancouver immortalising the moment in "The Miracle Mile" when Roger Bannister passed John Landy, with Landy looking back to gauge his lead (©Paul Joseph, CC BY 2.0)
   - textTitle: The legacy
     text: >-
       ### Roger Gilbert Bannister was an extraordinary man.
 He didn’t allow